scottgriv/Dark-Castle-Theme/README.md

 This project is released under the terms of the **MIT License**, which permits use, modification, and distribution of the code, subject to the conditions outlined in the license.
 - The [MIT License](https://choosealicense.com/licenses/mit/) provides certain freedoms while preserving rights of attribution to the original creators.
-- For more details and to understand all requirements and conditions, see the [LICENSE](LICENSE) file in this repository.
+- For more details and to understand all requirements and conditions, see the [License](LICENSE) file in this repository.

 ## Credits

 - [Dracula Theme](https://draculatheme.com/): for providing their open source theme, templates, install instructions, and overall theme structure.
-I owe a lot to the Dracula Team for making an awesome open source theme that inspired me to make my own.
+We owe a lot to the Dracula Team for making an awesome open source theme that inspired me to make my own.

 **Author:** [Scott Grivner](https://github.com/scottgriv) <br>
 **Email:** [scott.grivner@gmail.com](mailto:scott.grivner@gmail.com) <br>